 Spathodea campanulata

 Spathodea campanulata is an evergreen, tropical tree.
 It is from the Bignoniaceae family of plants.
-They also call it the African Tulip Tree, Fountain Tree, Nandi Flame, Nile Flame, Squirt Tree, Uganda Flamande, Flame Tree of Thika.
+They also call it the African Tulip Tree, Fountain Tree, Nandi Flame, Nile Flame, Squirt Tree, Uganda Flamande, and Flame Tree of Thika.
 This tree is native to tropical Africa.
 In its native habitat, and grows to 80ft or 26m tall.
 However, in other regions, it only grows to 35ft or 12m tall.

 In other languages, they call it: Fakkelboom, Afrika-vlamboom in Afrikaans, Immortel Etranger in French, Rugtoora in Hindi, African Poomaram in Malayalam, Panchut-Panchut in Malay, Amapola, Espatodea, Tulipan Africano, in Spanish.